Interstate High Speed Rail Progress

 To make matters worse, China still fuels too many power plants with coal.
 The world’s largest rainforests in South America, Central Africa and New Guinea that absorb Carbon Dioxide are shrinking.

-Though America likely has enough natural gas to help fuel power plants to 2070-75, natural gas only provides a modest reduction of smog & GHG emissions compared to coal and oil.
+Though America likely has enough natural gas to help fuel power plants to 2075, natural gas only provides a modest reduction of smog & GHG emissions compared to coal and oil.
 When natural gas supplies inevitably tighten over time, its unit cost will also rise.
-Hence, natural gas is only a bridge to Sustainable Energy and safer Next-gen Nuclear Energy feeding a Smart Electric Grid.

-The next big insight is that Complete Passenger Transportation System progress in America is snail-like for structural and political reasons.
-To overcome structural issues faster, we should model after nations that excel at it.
+The next insight is that Complete Passenger Transportation System progress in America is snail-like for structural and political reasons.
+To overcome structural reasons faster, we should model after nations that excel at it.
 Given America’s vast geographical regions with dense population corridors, whose Complete Passenger Transportation System should America primarily model?

 Western European Transportation Planning + Smart Land Zoning Benefits

-A respected 2024 report presented at a European Transportation tradeshow states that up to 81% of people in medium to large European metro areas use Public Transit.
-HSR & Regional Rail ridership have also cut regional flights, intercity drives, highway accidents, smog & GHG emissions.
+The results are compelling.
+HSR & Modernized Regional Rail ridership have also cut regional flights, intercity drives, highway accidents, highway widening, smog & GHG emissions.

 Analysis by the International Union of Railways (UIC) concludes that the life-cycle CO2 footprint of HSR track construction, train construction, and operation is 14 to 16 times lower than an automobile or airplane.
-Yet people still drive well-maintained intercity tollways, rural highways, and fly when they choose.
+Yet people can still drive well-maintained intercity tollways, rural highways, and fly when they choose.

 French Model for Sustainable Passenger Transportation & Smart Electric Grid

-In 2024, Amtrak’s Northeast Corridor HSR, Regional, and Long-Distance trains attracted a record 33 million passengers.
-That sounds good until one compares it to France, a nation slightly smaller than Texas.
+In FY 2025, Amtrak’s Northeast Corridor HSR, Regional, and Long-Distance trains attracted a record 34.5 million passengers.
+That sounds good until one compares it to France, a nation of slightly smaller size than Texas.
+SNCF, the French railway agency attracted a staggering 1.3 billion passengers in 2024.

-SNCF, the French railway agency responsible for Intercity Passenger Rail, attracted a staggering 1.3 billion passengers in 2024.
 Let’s glance at how France does it with 1/6th of America’s population and 1/10th of its economic GDP.

-After seeing Japan introduce successful 210 kmph (130 mph) HSR between Tokyo and Osaka in 1964, in 1965, France, Italy and the UK increased funding to begin upgrading Intercity Passenger Rail to 160-200 kmph (99-124 mph).
+After seeing Japan introduce successful 210 kmph (130 mph) HSR between Tokyo and Osaka in 1964, France, Italy and the UK increased public funding beginning 1965 to upgrade their Intercity Passenger Rail to 160-200 kmph (99-124 mph) speeds.

 By 1971, France approved a larger SNCF R&D budget to build the world’s fastest HSR system with an initial segment between Paris and its 2nd largest metro area, Lyon.
-For speeds well above 210 kmph, the HSR system would require more powerful locomotives running on straighter tunnels, viaducts & embankments that SNCF calls “Ligne à Grande Vitesse” (High-Speed Line) or simply, LGV.
+For speeds well above 210 kmph, the HSR system would require more powerful locomotives running on straighter track, tunnels, viaducts and embankments that SNCF calls “Ligne à Grande Vitesse” (High-Speed Line) or simply, LGV.

 High-speed & regional trains in Gare du Nord, the largest station in Paris; credit Diliff/Wiki Commons